 File your FAFSA early!

-Starting with the 2017–2018 financial aid year, the FAFSA will be available to all students on October 1, 2016.
+The FAFSA is available to all students beginning on October 1 of each year.
 See information below.

 You can find one-click access to all of your Edison State accounts and more… via the Resources button located at the top of any page.
 How easy it that?